AmaanSayyad/APT_Casino/README.md

 - **APT-Casino** includes a fully functional **European roulette game**.
 - Users can place various types of bets such as **straight, split, street, corner, six line, column, dozen, red, black, high, low, even, and odd.**
 - The **roulette wheel**, powered by **Chainlink VRF and Aptos on-chain randomness module, randomly generates winning values.**
-- Winnings are automatically calculated and transferred to the users' wallets.
+- Winnings are automatically calculated and transferred to the users wallets on Linea Blockchain.
-- Cross-Chain Interactions: Seamless asset transfers and interactions between EVM and Aptos blockchain.
+- Cross-Chain Interactions: Seamless asset transfers and interactions between EVM(Linea) and Aptos blockchain.

 ### Lending Aspect:
 - Users can **deposit any tokens on any chain as collateral to borrow in game asset APTC token.**